 We previously noted that the slopes adjacent to the gravel-surfaced access road within the easement area were in an oversteepened condition and subject to shallow slope instability.
 Retaining walls and debris walls were constructed to protect the road from unstable materials from the uphill slope.
-During this monitoring event, we observed continued erosion on portions of the slope behind the debris walls (Site Conditions A.1 and A.2, Appendix A, Figure 1) and debris wall distress (Site Condition B, Appendix A, Figure 1).
+During this monitoring event, we observed erosion on portions of the slope behind the debris walls (Site Conditions A.1 and A.2, Appendix A, Figure 1) that appeared to be unchanged from our last monitoring event.
+We also observed debris wall distress (Site Condition B, Appendix B, Figure 1).
 The GHAD will continue to monitoring the slope and wall conditions and remove, as needed, soil materials that collect behind the debris walls to maintain the catchment capacity.